 Easy to Make, Family-Approved

-This recipe couldn’t be easier — just whisk, mix, and bake.
-And the result?
-Perfectly tender, naturally sweetened pumpkin muffins that toddlers, older kids, and adults can all enjoy.
+I love this recipe because I can throw it together while I’m making dinner or in between naps.
+Just whisk, mix, and bake.
+And the result is perfectly tender, naturally sweetened pumpkin muffins that toddlers, older kids, and adults can all enjoy.

 They’re ideal for breakfast, snack time, or lunch boxes, and freeze great for later.
 If you’re looking for healthy pumpkin muffins for kids that are gluten-free, dairy-free, and no added sugar, this one’s for you.
 Hope you love them!
 And don’t forget to check out my other Toddler recipes HERE.